DanielEdCruzG/PyREST_API_CodeCamp/notes.md

 Relies on a client/server approach that separates foront and back ends.
 Furthermore is stateless (That means that doesn't store the state of the petition), supports caching.

 #### RPC
+RPC stays for: Remote Procedure Call
+Is a method of enabling communication and interaction between programs running on different computers or systems within a network.
+It facilitates a client-server model where one program (the client) can request a service or function from another program (the server) located on a remote machine

+_*Soooo...
+Basically*_
 Just send multiple parameters and receive results.
 Not only that, they invoke executable actions or processes and employ 2 different languages JSON and XML, for coding.

 #### SOAP
+SOAP stays for: Simple Object Access Protocol
 This architecture is highly structured, tightly controlled and clearly define standard.

 ##### Image